haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You might want to tweak some of the features of a background so it better fits your character or the campaign setting.
 To customize a background, you can replace one feature with any other one, choose any two skills, and choose a total of two tool proficiencies or languages from the sample backgrounds.
 You can either use the equipment package from your background or spend coin on gear as described in the equipment section.
 (If you spend coin, you can’t also take the equipment package suggested for your class.)
 Finally, choose two personality traits, one ideal, one bond, and one flaw.
 If you can’t find a feature that matches your desired background, work with your GM to create one.
 Acolyte
 You have spent your life in the service of a temple to a specific god or pantheon of gods.
 You act as an intermediary between the realm of the holy and the mortal world, performing sacred rites and offering sacrifices in order to conduct worshipers into the presence of the divine.
 You are not necessarily a cleric—performing sacred rites is not the same thing as channeling divine power.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 60

 Choose a god, a pantheon of gods, or some other 3 quasi-­‐‑divine being from among those listed in "Fantasy-­‐‑Historical Pantheons" or those specified by your GM, and work with your GM to detail the nature of your religious service.
 Were you a lesser functionary in a temple, raised from childhood to assist the priests in the sacred rites?
 Or were you a high priest who suddenly experienced a call to serve your god in a different way?
 Perhaps you were the leader of a small cult outside of any established temple structure, or even an occult group that served a fiendish master that you now deny.